One is sensitive and one is raw. One is adventurous and one is intellectual. The four who molded me…

 “I saw that writing could seep into crevices, bringing spiritual oxygen to people trapped in air-tight boxes.” (from Soul Survivor)

 That quote and a thousand others are why I love Philip Yancey.
-The first book I read of his was Disappointment with God, after experiencing the disillusionment of learning at the green age of 22, that the Senior Pastor who hired me for my first ministry job was not who I thought he was.
-As I read Yanceys’ books, it was like he became this invisible friend who intellectually and spiritually walked beside me through the dark corridors of my own skepticism, doubt and discouragement.
+The first book I read was Disappointment with God, after the disillusionment of learning at the green age of twenty-two, that the pastor who hired me for my first ministry job was not who I thought he was.
+As I read Yanceys’ books, he became an invisible friend who intellectually and spiritually walked beside me through the dark corridors of my own skepticism, doubt and discouragement.

 pictures courtesy of “Nelson & his Nikon”